homalg-project/ToricVarieties_project/H0Approximator/README.md

 # H0Approximator
-A gap package to estimate the number of global sections of a line bundle on a curve in dP3 from local sections.
+A gap package to estimate the global sections of a pullback line bundle on a hypersurface curve in dP3.